microsoft/TemplateStudio/docs/getting-started-developers.md

 So we encourage to use this solution for the general template authoring or code development and, once you are done, make some final local tests using the Installer.sln or Big.sln solution.

-### Accesible UI
+### Accessible UI

-Both the UI and the templates (generated code) must be accesible by definition.
-If you are going to collaborate in this space, please, be sure you have verified all accesibility rules defined in [Accessibility checklist](accesibility.md).
+Both the UI and the templates (generated code) must be accessible by definition.
+If you are going to collaborate in this space, please, be sure you have verified all accessibility rules defined in [Accessibility checklist](accessibility.md).

 ## Inside the Code folder